Kevin Page (economist)

-Kevin Page (born 1957) is a Canadian economist.
-He was the first Parliamentary Budget Officer for Canada.
+Kevin Page (born 1957) is a Canadian economist, and was the first Parliamentary Budget Officer for Canada.
 He was appointed to the position on March 25, 2008, and his term was completed on March 22, 2013.
 He now teaches at the University of Ottawa.
 In 2013, Page was named as the Jean-Luc Pepin Research Chair on Canadian Government.
 In 2016, Page became the head of the newly created Institute of Fiscal Studies and Democracy (IFSD), a think tank with a focus on public finance and policy at the University of Ottawa.

 Early life

 Page was born in Thunder Bay, Ontario, to James and Stella Page.
 A graduate of Fort William Collegiate Institute, he later studied at Lakehead University, went to Simon Fraser University on a golf scholarship and obtained his M.A. in economics from Queen's University, Kingston, Ontario.

 Career

 Before being appointed to the position of Parliamentary Budget Officer, on March 25, 2008, Kevin Page had for twenty-seven years worked as a civil servant in the Canadian government with experience in central agencies and line departments including: Finance Canada; the Treasury Board Secretariat; the Privy Council Office; the Department of Fisheries and Oceans; Agriculture and Agri-Food Canada; and Human Resources and Social Development Canada.